adulau/napkin-text-analysis/README.md

 usage: napkin.py [-h] [-v V] [-f F] [-t T] [-s] [-o O] [-l L] [--verbatim]
                  [--no-flushdb] [--binary] [--analysis ANALYSIS]
                  [--disable-parser] [--disable-tagger]
+                 [--token-span TOKEN_SPAN]

 Extract statistical analysis of text

 optional arguments:
   -h, --help            show this help message and exit -v V                  verbose output
   -f F                  file to analyse
   -t T                  maximum value for the top list (default is 100) -1 is
                         no limit
   -s                    display the overall statistics (default is False) -o O                  output format (default is csv), json, readable -l L                  language used for the analysis (default is en) --verbatim            Don't use the lemmatized form, use verbatim. (default
                         is the lematized form) --no-flushdb          Don't flush the redisdb, useful when you want to process multiple files and aggregate the results. (by default the redis database is flushed at each run) --binary              set output in binary instead of UTF-8 (default) --analysis ANALYSIS   Limit output to a specific analysis (verb, noun, hashtag, mention, digit, url, oov, labels, punct).
-                       (Default is all analysis are displayed) --disable-parser     disable parser component in Spacy --disable-tagger     disable tagger component in Spacy
+                        (Default is all analysis are displayed) --disable-parser      disable parser component in Spacy --disable-tagger      disable tagger component in Spacy --token-span TOKEN_SPAN
+                        Find the sentences where a specific token is located
 ~~~~

 # example usage of napkin

+## Generate all analysis for a given text

 A sample file "The Prince, by Nicoló Machiavelli" is included to test napkin.